NEslahi/sliding_filter/README.md

 # Sliding Filter For AWGN Denosing

-This package contains the [`sliding filter`](./sliding_filter.py) for removal of additive stationary white Gaussian noise (AWGN) from 2D/3D image using the sliding window approach.
+This package contains the [`sliding filter`](./sliding_filter.py) for removal of additive stationary white Gaussian noise (AWGN) from 2D/3D images using the sliding window approach.
-Unlike traditional way of implementation using for-loops for local filtering this implementation does not use any for-loop, making the code way faster!
+Unlike a traditional way of implementation using for-loops for local filtering, this implementation does not use any for-loop, making the code way faster!

-NOTE: [`sliding filter`](./sliding_filter.py) accepts a variety of sparsifying/decorrelating transforms for the transform-domain filtering step.
-This transforms which are separable can be selected from the same family or be composed of different families (please see the details of `transform_type` in [syntax](#syntax))
+NOTE: The [`sliding filter`](./sliding_filter.py) accepts a variety of sparsifying/decorrelating transforms for the local transform-domain filtering step.
+This transforms, which are separable, can be selected from the same family or composed of different families (see the details of `transform_type` in the [syntax](#syntax) section for more information).

 </br></br>